S3-working-group/s3-practical-guide/S3-practical-guide.md

 For inspiration for steps 2 and 3, look to classic group facilitation techniques or design thinking activities.

-Besides a face-to-face workshop, you can adapt this process for online meetings or even asynchronously and over an extended period of time to include many people.
+Besides in a face-to-face workshop, you can adapt this process for online meetings.
+You can even use it asynchronously (and over an extended period of time) to include many people.

 ---